fivetran/dbt_pinterest_source/README.md

 ```

 ### Passthrough Columns
 This package allows for custom columns not defined within the `stg_pinterest_ads__pin_promotion_report` model to be passed through.
 These custom columns may be applied using the `pin_promotion_report_pass_through_metric` variable.
-To apply a custom passthrough column use the below format:
+To apply custom passthrough columns use the below format:

 ```yml
 # dbt_project.yml